Hoërskool Jan van Riebeeck

-Hoërskool Jan van Riebieck is a public co-educational high school situated in Gardens in Cape Town in the Western Cape province of South Africa.
+Hoërskool Jan van Riebeeck is a public co-educational high school situated in Gardens in Cape Town in the Western Cape province of South Africa.
 With Afrikaans as its medium of instruction, it was founded by Mr J.J.
 Jordaan (the first principal) in 1926.

 Overview

 The school is situated at the foot of Table Mountain right next to the historical Welgemeend in Cape Town.
 It has an enrollment of approximately 500 pupils, who are divided into three houses: Reijger, Dromedaris and De Goede Hoop, named after the three ships that Jan van Riebeeck landed in Cape Town in 1652.
 The school uses Afrikaans as a medium of learning and teaching.
 Famous alumni includes the singer Laurika Rauch, struggle hero and minister, Derek Hanekom, venture capitalist Roelof Botha, and judge and struggle hero, Jan Steyn.

 Boarding

 The tradition of boarding at Jan van Riebeeck High dates back to 1953 with the construction of the Huis Jordaan, the girls hostel, on the school campus, and Huis van der Merwe near the sports grounds, after the Cape Town Administrator and its executive committee decided to make funds available for the construction of residences for the school in 1950.
 The tradition of boarding continues to this day and has become an integral part of life at the school, with a large number of pupils coming from afar.